ewolff/microservice-istio/HOW-TO-RUN.md

 * Make sure that the Istio containers are automatically injected when the pods are started:
 `kubectl label namespace default istio-injection=enabled`

-* Deploy the infrastructure for the microservices using `kubectl`:
+* Deploy the infrastructure for the microservices using `kubectl` in the directory
 `microservice-kubernetes-demo` :

 ```